 This Report presents ten Discussion Papers and a Summary Report which review key topics and provide preliminary recommendations to inform the format and content of the new Zoning By-law.
-Planning Staff and the consulting team are seeking comments from the Zoning By-law Task Force on the Discussion Papers.
+Planning Staff and the consulting team are seeking comments from the Planning Advisory Committee on the Discussion Papers for inclusion in a future report to Committee of the Whole - Planning and Administration on July 12, 2022.